wendellavila/mediawiki_pybot/README.md

 Command-line utility for performing mass edits on wikis using the MediaWiki API.
 Written in Python, inspired by AutoWikiBrowser.

 ## How to run
-* Clone repo
+* Clone repository
-* cd into repo
+* cd into repository
+> cd MediaWiki-Pybot
-* make sh file executable
+* Either make an executable and run
 > chmod +x mediawiki-pybot.sh
+> ./mediawiki-pybot.sh OPTIONS
+* or run file with python3
+> python3 mediawiki-pybot.sh OPTIONS
-* run --help for usage
+* See --help for usage
 > ./mediawiki-pybot.sh --help
-* run sh file:
-> ./mediawiki-pybot.sh OPTIONS
+> python3 mediawiki-pybot.sh --help